-- The world’s largest barley importer with 6 MMT on 2019.
+- The world’s largest barley importer with 6.6 MMT in 2020.
 Barley subsidies are being removed, resulting in an opportunity for corn imports go grow significantly in upcoming years.

 - Poultry and dairy are the main consumers of imported corn.
 Corn is sold at market prices, but barley is sold to Bedouins at subsidized price.